 Expand Access to Capital for Small Businesses

 It’s often difficult for small businesses to compete with their larger counterparts because it’s challenging to access capital.
 Congress should explore strategies to open up capital markets more widely to small businesses so they can compete, innovate, and grow like their big business competitors.
+According to JCNF polling, 85 percent of small businesses support the move.

 Dignity of Work Requirement for Recipients of Government Assistance